&noscript=1"/>

-Tasmania is ideal territory for cool climate viticulture.
-A combination of relatively modest temperatures and abundant sunshine allow for ripe fruit flavours with thrilling natural acidity.
+Tasmania is ideal territory for cool-climate viticulture: a combination of relatively modest temperatures and abundant sunshine allow for ripe fruit flavours with thrilling natural acidity.
 It’s no surprise that sparkling wine was pursued there, but it’s also been seen as hallowed ground for aromatic whites, chief amongst them being riesling.
 And it was riesling that got the modern Tasmanian wine industry rolling with a modest crop in the early 1960s on a promontory in the Derwent River in suburban Hobart.
-Fast forward, and while riesling hasn’t exploded in volume like pinot noir and chardonnay, there are exciting expressions coming from across the island state.
-So much so that a Deep Dive was called for.
+Fast forward to today, and while riesling hasn’t exploded in volume like pinot noir and chardonnay, there are exciting expressions coming from passionate makers across the island state.
+So much so that we thought it was time to Deep Dive into this category once more …

-We gathered every Tasmanian riesling (excepting dessert wines) that we could find and set our expert panel the task of finding the wines that compelled the most.
-That means we’re not necessarily looking for some platonic ideal of classic riesling, but rather wines of interest and character regardless of style.
+We gathered every example of riesling from Tasmania that we could find and set our expert panel the task of finding the wines that compelled the most.
 All wines were tasted blind, and each panellist named their top six wines.
+Below are the wines that made the panellists’ top-six selections from the tasting.

 The Top Wines